fernandaek/KonsumentOmd-me/README.md

 by Fernanda Ek

 1. Download the project or clone the project by:
- a) Opening the visual studio code and open the terminal in VS Code (crtl+shift+ö)
+ - a) Opening the visual studio code and open the terminal in VS Code (crtl+shift+ö)
- b) Type in the terminal: git clone https://github.com/fernandaek/KonsumentOmd-me.git
+ - b) Type in the terminal: git clone https://github.com/fernandaek/KonsumentOmd-me.git
- c) Wait while the project is being cloned.
+ - c) Wait while the project is being cloned.
- d) Open the folder that you just cloned by typing: cd .\KonsumentOmd-me\
+ - d) Open the folder that you just cloned by typing: cd .\KonsumentOmd-me\
+ or
+ clicking in 'open folder' and navigating to the local where you cloned the project

  *Once you are in the folder KonsumentOmd-me*
 1. Installing the dependencies: